 DURING THE EVENT

-- Superior organizational skills
+- Superior organizational and communication skills

-- Flexibility, creativity, and resourcefulness
+- Flexibility, creativity, resourcefulness and ability to delegate

 - Strong project- and time-management skills